dagbdagb/LLM-FAQs/README.md

 * length of output

 Depending on your perspective, other factors may impact the performance rating:
-* cost of hardware
+* investment - cost of hardware
-* energy consumption
+* running costs - energy consumption

 ## Basic Terminology
 The terminology you find in this section may be some of the first stumbling blocks when starting out.
 More follows in later sections.